stasinak/Computer-Vision-Challenge/README.md

   * **Otherwise, if training is too time consuming for more experiments**, train the network for default parameters with batch size 128.

-    * what would have been different if you had trained your mode for a smaller batch of size (for example 16) instead of 128?
+    * What would have been different if you had trained your mode for a smaller batch of size (for example 16) instead of 128?
     * How would you choose the best model?
     * What is the effect of the learning rate?

   * Present a plot of the learning curve.
 How will you choose the “optimal” epoch for stopping the training?
 Consider the impact of training for more or less epochs.
-What do you think that would be the case?
+What do you think that would have happened in each case?

 * **Evaluation**
   * Choose the appropriate metrics for evaluation, provide a short explanation of why you chose each metric and an analysis on the results for the best model (qualitative and quantitative)